claby2/cs1951q-final-writeup/main.typ

 It is interesting to note that this textual form, known as CLIF, is primarily used for testing/debugging purposes.
 The actual IR used by Wasmtime is represented as an in-memory data structure.
 Cranelift's goal is to transform this IR into fast, architecture-dependent machine code.
 Doing so often requires IR-level mid-end optimization passes.

+Cranelift uses a DSL called ISLE (Instruction Selection Lowering Expressions) to express both lowering and optimization logic.
+ISLE consists of _rules_ that can be thought of as pattern matching.
+A unique feature of ISLE is that it is type-aware.
+Example types are IR `Value`s and architecture-specific `Reg`s that correspond to Rust types.
+ISLE benefits from common type system wins like preserving invariants via types: tracking “flag” registers in architecture-specific code happens with `ProducesFlags` and `ConsumesFlags` typed values.
-Cranelift uses its own DSL to express both lowering and optimization logic called ISLE (Instruction Selection Lowering Expressions).
-For this project specifically, we focused on mid-end optimizations, meaning producing expressions that take Cranelift IR and produces (optimized) Cranelift IR rather than machine code.
+For this project, we focused on mid-end optimizations that take as input Cranelift IR and produces (optimized) Cranelift IR (rather than machine code).

 This project specifically aimed to create mid-end optimizations that were missing in Cranelift as pointed out by #link("https://github.com/bytecodealliance/wasmtime/issues/11578")[wasmtime/issues/#11578].
 This issue points out a potential optimization involving `icmp`, `select`, and `brif` IR instructions.